Allen Kissel Killed in Licking County Hit-and-Run Accident

 The 77-year-old Newark man was driving a tractor when he was rear-ended by a Chevrolet Silverado driver who fled the scene

-Allen Kissel, 77, of Newark, was killed in a hit-and-run collision on State Route 79 in Licking County, Ohio, on April 15, according to the Ohio State Highway Patrol.
+Allen Kissel, 77, of Newark, died in a hit-and-run crash on State Route 79 in Licking County, Ohio, on April 15, the State Highway Patrol said.

-The northbound Chevrolet Silverado failed to maintain a clear distance and rear-ended an International Harvester 2250 Loader tractor.
-The pickup truck then veered off the right side of the road and struck a curb before the driver fled the scene on foot.
+A northbound Chevrolet Silverado rear-ended an International Harvester 2250 Loader tractor, troopers said.
+The pickup then swerved off the right side of the road and hit a curb.

-Kissel was transported to Licking Memorial Hospital, where he was pronounced dead.
+Kissel was taken to Licking Memorial Hospital, where he was pronounced dead.

-Troopers described the suspected driver as a 52-year-old man from Des Moines, Iowa, who remains at large.
+Troopers identified the suspected driver as a 52-year-old man from Des Moines, Iowa.
+He remains at large.

 Why did the Silverado driver flee the scene on State Route 79?